Mood (24kGoldn song): Live performances and cover versions

 24kGoldn and Dior made their debut television performance of "Mood" on Jimmy Kimmel Live! on October 26, 2020, followed by a performance on The Ellen DeGeneres Show on November 5, 2020, opening with a skit before singing the song on a sunflower-themed set.
 Later that month, they performed the track at the preshow for the 2020 MTV Europe Music Awards and at the 48th Annual American Music Awards, the latter of which was identified as a high of the night by Justin Curto of Vulture.
 The two went on to perform the song during the season 19 finale of the NBC television series The Voice, and also performed the song for ABC's Dick Clark's New Year's Rockin' Eve television special for 2021.

-English psychedelic pop band Glass Animals performed a cover of "Mood" for BBC Radio 1's Live Lounge program in November 2020.
+English indie rock band Glass Animals performed a cover of "Mood" for BBC Radio 1's Live Lounge program in November 2020.
 That same month, American post-hardcore band Our Last Night performed a cover of the song.